As a Safety & Surface Technician you will be responsible for keeping our aircraft and equipment in peak operational condition.

 After completing the training progression you will be eligible to receive the following national certificates:

-- National Certificate in Aeronautical Engineering (Specialist Support): Aircraft furnishings and equipment Level 4
+- New Zealand Certificate in Aeronautical Engineering (Specialist Support) Aircraft furnishings and equipment Level 4

-- National Certificate in Aeronautical Engineering (Specialist Support: Aircraft Painting Level 4
+- New Zealand Certificate in Aeronautical Engineering (Specialist Support) Aircraft Painting Level 4

 Further formal courses and on-the-job-training, including attendance at conferences and exercise will keep you at the front of your chosen career.